GET AHEAD WITH REMOTE AND AR

 …imagine you are sitting in a rocket and have to steer it through space.
 On your way, you will encounter several meteoroids with valuable properties.
 If you recognize them early, you can use raw materials to reach your destination faster.
 If you miss a meteoroid, which may even be on a collision course, it can slow down or even destroy your rocket.
 The rocket represents your company and the decisions you make.
 Meteoroids are new technologies and innovations that can give you an competitive edge – if you take advantage of them early.
 However, if they pass by unnoticed, the competition may take advantage of these same raw materials.
 In the worst case, a disruptive technology can ruin your company.

-We at EARLY BRANDS Innovation & Technology Consultants want to inspire with this article.
-We give an overview which meteoroids are already buzzing around in orbit today.
+With our high experience in innovation consulting, we give an overview which meteoroids are already buzzing around in orbit today.

 One of these meteoroids is “visual assistance”.
 We are currently experiencing a high innovation momentum in remote technologies such as “AR” or “video” and “real-time voice translation”.
 What if your employees were already leveraging attractive value potentials in technical consulting, installation or after-sales services – in other words, generating more money?
 And successfully face the shortage of skilled workers in the process?